Shiawaseu/fluxus-key-bypasser/README.md

 ## Fluxus Key Bypasser
 Bypasser for Fluxus' key system

-## ‼ This is the original repository & bypass, I will try my best to maintain it ‼
+## ‼ This is not the original repository & bypass, but it's better cuz if doesnt use chromedriver and bypasses captcha ‼
  - If you want to support me, you can consider starring this repo or donate 💫

 ## Requirements